GailGithub/GAIL_Dev/GAIL_Matlab/README.txt

 -------------

-Fred Hickernell, Sou-Cheng Choi, and their collaborators including Yuhan Ding, Lan Jiang, Lluis Antoni Jimenez Rugama, Xin Tong, Yizhi Zhang and Xuan Zhou, Department of Applied Mathematics, Illinois Institute of Technology (IIT).
+Fred Hickernell, Sou-Cheng Choi, and their collaborators including Yuhan Ding, Lan Jiang, Lluis Antoni Jimenez Rugama, Yizhi Zhang and Xuan Zhou, Department of Applied Mathematics, Illinois Institute of Technology (IIT) and  Xin Tong, Department of Mathematics, Statistics, and Computer Science, University of Illinois at Chicago.
 We thank the contributions of Xincheng Sheng, and the class of Math 573 Reliable Mathematical Software, Fall 2013.

 Please cite the following software and papers: